IvaSabotinova/IvaSabotinova/README.md

 ### Hi there 👋

-- 🌱 I’m currently learning ASP.NET as well as HTML / CSS in Software University!
+- 🌱 I’m currently learning HTML / CSS in Software University!

 - :technologist: My projects are available at https://github.com/IvaSabotinova